3 Tips for an Autism-Friendly Shopping Trip

 Children with autism may function better with preparation.
 Letting them know in the morning that an afternoon grocery trip is on the schedule can reduce stress.
 Many parents find it helpful to show their child visuals of the market before visiting it.
 Try walking the aisles together without buying anything at first, gradually increasing your duration and productivity over time.

-Help your child achieve success during the outing by allowing them to carry their favorite item or activity inside.
+Help your child with autism achieve success during the outing by allowing them to carry their favorite item or activity inside.
 Also on our list of shopping tips for children with autism, give your child age-appropriate ways to help.

 The sense of completing a task and serving the family can build your child’s confidence.
 Ask them to help search for certain foods, find an expiration date or bag groceries.
 And of course, provide lots of reinforcement for taking on responsibility and making the task more fun.